 Chlorella is Higher in Omega-3's

-Another key difference between chlorella vs. spirulina is that chlorella is higher in omega-3 essential fatty acids.
+Another difference between chlorella vs. spirulina that some may compare is that chlorella is higher in omega-3 essential fatty acids.
 Though it is important to make clear that none, chlorella nor spirulina contain significant amounts of omega-3's.

 Linoleic acids are found in vegetable oils such as canola, soybean, safflower and sunflower oil (this is why deep fried foods, processed and packaged foods and fast foods cooked with vegetable oils are all considered proinflammatory foods).

 However, another form of omega-6's- the type spirulina contains- is called gamma linoleic acid, or GLA.
-GLA acts as a natural anti-inflammatory, but since we already get so many omega-6's in our diets, it's far more beneficial to our health to focus on eating foods that have a higher omega-3 ratio, such as chlorella.
-This helps counteract the proinflammatory properties of linoleic acids and high oleic vegetable oils, which leaves us less susceptible to developing illness, pain and disease.
+GLA acts as a natural anti-inflammatory, but since we already get so many omega-6's in our diets, it's far more beneficial to our health to focus on eating foods that have a higher omega-3 ratio.
+This helps counteract the proinflammatory properties of linoleic acids and high oleic vegetable oils.

 The Bottom Line: Chlorella is richer in helping to maintain healthy blood pressure already within normal range, heart health, and the body's natural inflammatory response.

 What to Look For in a High Quality Chlorella Supplement